-Administrative processing is a period of additional review and screening during which officials will make sure that a visa application meets all of the proper criteria.
+Administrative processing or administrative clearance is a period of additional review and screening during which officials will make sure that a visa application meets all of the proper criteria.
 You likely want to know: How much longer is administrative processing going to take?
 The unsatisfying answer is “it depends”—in some cases it takes 30 or 60 days, while in other cases it can take far longer than that.

 You Can File a Mandamus Action to Get a Decision